ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``CRON_RELAUNCH_INTVL_MNTS``: (Default: "03")
    The interval (in minutes) between successive calls of the experiment launch script by a cron job to (re)launch the experiment (so that the workflow for the experiment kicks off where it left off).
 This is used only if ``USE_CRON_TO_RELAUNCH`` is set to "TRUE".

+..
+   COMMENT: Are these variables set in a machine script somewhere for Level 1 systems?
+I've used cron but never had to set these.
+It seems like the default for NOAA Cloud is "01".

 Directory Parameters
 ====================